-HealthInfo Canterbury
+HealthInfo Waitaha Canterbury

-The diet varies in different Mediterranean regions.
-Usually, it's rich in vegetables, fruits, legumes, nuts, wholegrains, fish and healthy fats.
-It includes small amounts of red meat and low‑fat milk products.
+The diet is rich in plant foods such as vegetables, fruits, legumes, nuts and wholegrains.
+It includes some fish, chicken, low-fat milk and milk products and healthy fats.
+Red meat and processed meat are limited.
 The Mediterranean diet also focuses on a healthy lifestyle or pattern.
-This means keeping active, getting plenty of rest and sharing meals with family and friends.
+This means keeping active and getting plenty of rest.
+Also, relaxing and sharing meals with whānau (family) and friends.

 Include wholegrains with every meal.
 Wholegrains include wholegrain bread, rolled oats, brown rice, wholemeal pasta and grains such as quinoa, millet, barley and buckwheat.